 In mountain climbing, risk is based on the difficulty of the climb (i.e. height, grade, presence of snow and/or ice, weather conditions), as well as the skill, experience, and judgment of the climber.
 In addition, risk is also affected by the availability of rescue equipment and facilities if needed.

 Risks to be aware of:

-- At higher elevations, breathing becomes more difficult.
-Severe headaches, angina, strokes and the inability to react quickly or make good judgments may also be experienced.
+- At higher elevations, inexperienced climbers may get severe headaches, angina, strokes and the inability to react quickly or make good judgment

 If you’re a climbing enthusiast applying for life insurance, underwriters will want to know the following: